 The benefit in terms of BD gain seems to increase roughly linearly with the number of operations.
-Goal would be to shift the points more to left/top (better tradeoff complexity vs. compression).
+The goal would be to shift the points more to left/top (a better tradeoff in complexity vs. compression).

 The chroma analysis for superresolution seems to indicate that the losses are quite non-uniform, e.g. most contributions seem to lose most in park running.

-Exploration Experiment Planning

-The following issues were proposed to be considered when developing the EE test:
+The following issues were proposed to be considered when developing the EE test plans:

 Should the proposals in the EE be in integer precision?